sparkfabrik/company-playbook/content/tools-and-policies/communication-channels-and-register.md

 /*
-Description: How we require you to care in your devices during your daily work at SparkFabrik
+Description: How we require you to care for your devices during your daily work at SparkFabrik
 Sort: 10
 */

 ## Communication channels

-    @todo refer to /management page, relevant subsections
+    @todo refer to the [Management](/tools-and-policies/management page), relevant subsections

 ## Communication register